-8. Centuries of Wandering
+7. Centuries of Wandering

 Over the centuries of wandering, it was this sense of purpose that kept the Jews going.
-It instilled them with hope and trust that their journeys were led by God, and that, in some way, they were refining every city they dwelled in - even when the residents wished them harm.
+It instilled them with hope and trust that their journeys were led by G-d, and that, in some way, they were refining every city they dwelled in - even when the residents wished them harm.